williamdlees/igenotyper_plots/README.md

 ### Plots

-report.html - compisite report bringing together the plots and statistics
+report.html - composite report bringing together the plots and statistics
 ccs_read_lengths.png - histogram of read lengths in input_bam
 ccs_read_quals.png - histogram of CCS quality scores in input_bam
 gene_cov.png - read coverage in primary.bam of all genes in gene_coords